-Research suggests that peer on peer/child on child abuse is one of the most common forms of abuse affecting children in the UK (Farrer and Co, 2019).
+The nature and prevalence of abuse between children clearly remains of serious concern (Farrer and Co.
+2023).
 Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.
-Research suggests that peer on peer/child on child abuse may affect boys differently from girls, and that this difference may result from societal norms (particularly around power, control and the way in which femininity and masculinity are constructed) rather than biological make-up.
-It is more likely that girls will be victims and boys perpetrators, but all peer on peer/child on child abuse must be taken seriously (KCSIE, 2021).
+Research suggests that child-on-child abuse may affect boys differently from girls, and that this difference may result from societal norms (particularly around power, control and the way in which femininity and masculinity are constructed) rather than biological make-up.
+It is more likely that girls will be victims and boys perpetrators, but all child-on-child abuse must be taken seriously (KCSIE, 2024).
 Barriers to disclosure will also be different.
-As a result, schools need to explore the gender dynamics of peer on peer/child on child abuse within their settings and recognise that these will play out differently in single sex, mixed or gender imbalanced environments (Farrer and Co.
-2019).
+As a result, schools need to explore the gender dynamics of child-on-child abuse within their settings and recognise that these will play out differently in single sex, mixed or gender imbalanced environments (Farrer and Co.
+2023).
+It is critical to be aware of the role that inequality and discrimination can play in child-on-child abuse.
+Socioeconomic inequality within a school or college can increase bullying, and racial and ethnic minority status can be a risk factor for victimisation by peers.
+Children from minoritised groups are at much higher risk for poor health and behavioural outcomes as a result of discriminatory bullying.
+LGBTQ children may also be at greater risk of abusive behaviour from their peers.
+(Farrer and Co.
+2023)